IBM/aspera-cli/docs/README.erb.md

 ### Sync

-There are three sync types of operations:
+There are three commands related to file synchronisation:

 - `sync`: Perform a local sync, by executing `async` locally.
+- `ssync` : Calls the newer `async` API on node : `/asyncs` : it can start a sync operation on the server side, and monitor only those.
 - `async`: Calls the legacy `async` API on node : `/async` : get status on sync operation on server side, like Aspera Console.
-- `ssync` : Calls the newer `async` API on node : `/asyncs` : it can start a sync operation on the server side, and monitor only those.

 For details on the `sync` action, refer to [IBM Aspera Sync](#ibm-aspera-sync).